Courses

 233. Advanced Biometeorology (3)

 Lecture/discussion—3 hours.
-Prerequisite: course 133 or consent of instructor.
+Prerequisite: ATM 133 or consent of instructor.
 Current topics in biometeorology.
 Physical and biological basis for water vapor, other gases, and energy exchange with the atmosphere.
 Topics include modeling and measuring turbulent transport from plant canopies, surface temperatures and energy budgets, bio-aerosol physics and aerobiology.
 Offered in alternate years.—Paw U

 240. General Circulation of the Atmosphere (4)

 Lecture/discussion—4 hours.
-Prerequisite: course 121B.
+Prerequisite: ATM 121B.
 Large-scale, observed atmospheric properties.
 Radiation, momentum, and energy balances derived and compared with observations.
 Lectures and homework synthesize observations and theories, then apply them to understand the large-scale circulations.
 Offered infrequently

 241. Climate Dynamics (3)

 Lecture/discussion—3 hours.
-Prerequisite: course 121B.
+Prerequisite: ATM 121B.
 Dynamics of large-scale climatic variations over time periods from weeks to centuries.
 Description of the appropriate methods of analysis of atmospheric and oceanic observations.
 Conservation of mass, energy and momentum.
 Introduction to the range of climate simulations.— Ullrich

 244. Cloud and Precipitation Physics (3)